UPDATED: April 20, 2022

 You’ve finally met the right person.
-You look forward to sharing a future, a home, a life together.
+You look forward to sharing a future, a home, and a life together.
 But what about sharing your money?
-Whether or not to combine finances is a significant life decision that neither partner should take lightly.
+Whether or not to combine finances with your partner is a significant life decision that neither person should take lightly.

 Ultimately, it’s up to each couple to make the decision that’s best suited for their circumstances.
-Below are a few tips to determine whether combining finances is right for you and the various options available.
+Below are a few tips to determine whether combining finances with your partner is right for you.

 - Do we have a financial plan? – There may be little benefit to combining finances if there isn’t a plan in place.
 A financial plan, including budgeting, investing, and saving, can guide your family’s vision for your financial future.
 Sometimes there is an obvious answer to whether to share finances based on your longer-term financial goals.

-- Who will be primarily responsible for money management? – In relationships, one person is often more interested in personal finance and shoulders the responsibility.
-But it’s possible both parties may want a say in day-to-day financial management.
-Depending on your situation, it may be easier for the primary household financial manager to combine accounts instead of having loads of different accounts at various vendors.
+- Who will be primarily responsible for money management? – In relationships, one person is often more interested in personal finance and shoulders more of the responsibility.
+But it’s possible both parties may want a say in day-to-day management.
+Depending on your situation, it may be easier to combine accounts instead of having loads of different accounts at various vendors.

 - Can we accept each other’s debts? – A commonly cited reason for not combining finances is resistance to taking on debt.
 Think deeply about if you can handle seeing your significant other’s debt or if it’s going to cause undue stress.

 How Do You Combine Finances in a Relationship?